Skip to content

 Step 1: Identify Your True SEO Rivals (Hint: They Might Surprise You)

-You might think that fancy agency downtown is your competition.
-But Google could be ranking some random blogger higher for your target keywords instead.
+Your SEO competitors aren’t always the same as your business competitors.
+You might think that fancy agency downtown is your competition, but Google could be ranking some random blogger higher for your target keywords instead.

 Try this: Search your main keywords on Google and see which sites come up.
 These are your real SEO competitors—the ones you need to beat in rankings.